 How to travel to Czech Republic

 EU countries, countries within the Schengen zone, and US and Canadian citizens do not need a visa to visit the Czech Republic.
 However, you must have a passport that is valid for another 90 days after leaving the country.
-For more information on Czech entry requirements, check this link.

 For those traveling overland, you don’t need to worry about border crossings as the Czech Republic is in the Schengen zone, although there may be police spot checks, so you should always keep your passport on you.
 There are a number of agencies from all surrounding countries that offer international bus travel into the Czech Republic, with many services terminating and leaving from Prague’s Florenc bus station.
 Find out about departures and arrivals at www.florenc.cz

 A big bus company offering budget bus trips to Czech Republic is Flixbus.
 Check their site for routes and prices.

 The Czech National Railway has good connections to surrounding countries, and Prague is an extremely popular stop for travelers who are interrailing.
 The main international train station is Praha hlavní nádraží.
 From there, you can travel onward by train, or into the city on Prague’s tram system.
 There are also international train stations in Brno and Olomouc.